-As June enters the calendar, the south east trade winds gradually appear and the south equatorial current makes its way to the islands.
+As June enters the calendar, the southeast trade winds gradually appear and the south equatorial current makes its way to the islands.
 It brings cooler weather and water (for tropical standards) from June through November.
 We call this, the dry season.
 This cooler environment brings water that is full of plankton and nutrients.
 This attracts plenty of birds and fish, so it is an ideal time to witness the onset of mating for most ocean-depending species.
 The underwater world becomes highly dynamic and most agree that it is the best for snorkeling and scuba diving.
-There are also more penguins as they find higher abundance of fish.
+There are also more penguins as they find a higher abundance of fish.
 Blue-footed boobies mate during this time, offering the perfect chance to observe the interesting mating ritual.
 Days are dry, somewhat breezy, and cooler compared to the hot season.

 Most travelers explore the Galapagos via live-aboard cruise ship, expedition yacht, or one-guide boats.
 Cruises are typically all-inclusive for the ultimate stress-free vacation.
 This leaves you free to enjoy the beauty of the Galapagos.
 Cruises incorporate many exploring activities providing travelers with far more options to choose for enjoying the islands.

 Metropolitan Touring’s Yacht Isabela II (40 guests) offers a cozy and intimate experience in the Galapagos.
 More adventurous travelers will enjoy the Santa Cruz II (up to 45 couples).
 This expedition vessel was developed to operate in remote locations and provides high-tech amenities suitable for any adventure.
 The newest vessel in Metropolitan Touring’s Galapagos fleet is Yacht La Pinta (48 guests).
 This yacht features a wonderful observation deck allowing guests to enjoy the wonderful scenery of the Galapagos Islands.
 All of these vessels offer guests top-notch service, luxurious accommodations, world-class dining, and wonderful social areas.
 An expedition team of Expedition Leaders, Naturalists, and Panga drivers will divide the total number of guests in small groups.